Ulcerative colitis is a chronic, inflammatory disease characterised by a relapsing-remitting course affecting the gastrointestinal tract.

 Numerous hepatobiliary pathologies are associated with UC including fatty liver disease and autoimmune liver disease.

 However, the most common pathology is primary sclerosing cholangitis (PSC).
 PSC is thought to affect 3% of patients suffering from UC.
 Importantly, 70-95% of patients with PSC have UC.
 PSC should be suspected in any UC patient who has an isolated rise in ALP.

-Two common haematological problems associated with UC include anaemia and thromboembolism.
+Two common haematological problems associated with UC are anaemia and thromboembolism.
 Both should be considered in any patient presenting with an acute exacerbation of UC, as they may require additional medical intervention.

 Diagnosis is based on macroscopic assessment (e.g. endoscopy) and histological evidence (e.g. biopsy) of colonic inflammation.

-Abdominal X-rays are useul for looking at dilatation of the bowel and perforations.
-The extent of diltation can be remembered using the 'Rule of 3's'.
+Abdominal X-rays are useful for looking at dilatation of the bowel and perforations.
+Dilatation is said to be present if:

-The severity of UC in adult patients can be assessed using the Truelove & Witts' scoring.
+The severity of UC in adult patients can be assessed using the Truelove & Witts' classification.

 The general principle in the management of UC is to induce and then maintain remission.